lgwza/IPv6AliasedPrefixBasedCovertCommunication/README.md

 }
 ```

+DOI: 10.1109/IWQoS65803.2025.11143455

+You can download this paper via this [link](https://ieeexplore.ieee.org/abstract/document/11143455).

 ## License

 This code is released under the **MIT License**.
 See `LICENSE` file for details.

 ## Contact

-For academic inquiries, please contact the authors via their institutional email (see paper).
+For academic inquiries, please contact the me via lgwza@qq.com